jt14den/Sustainable-LA-Bees/README.md

-# Sustainable-LA-Bees
-A project to explore the UCLA Community's attitudes around beekeeping on campus

-* This is a bullet point
+# SLA Survey of Campus Attitudes on Bees

+## Goal:

+To survey the UCLA campus about their attitudes of bees and whether they support more bee hives on campus.

+## Project team

+* Tesha Keatts, PI
+* Jonie Ammons
-* and another
+* Vi Jimenes

+## Data

+We surveyed the campus with a survey instrument between 10/15/2017 and 12/15/2017.